-COURSE SUBJECT HIST NUMBER 204 TITLE The Social History of Canada TYPE OF CHA NGES.
-Pl ease type 'X' for the app ropriate revi sion(s): Course number □ Units □ Prerequisite □ equisite 🗆 Title Des scription ⊠ Equivalent □ Statement indicate added allows, drag the expand.
+COURSE SUBJECT HIST NUMBER 204 TITLE The Social History of Canada TYPE OF CHANGES.
+Please type 'X' for the appropriate revision(s): Course number • equisite 🗆 Title Des scription Equivalent \square Statement indicate added allows, drag the expand.
 Please specific course.
-A survey of man Europeans to experiences. class on the experiences everyday life.
-WORDING/DESCRIPTION EDITS.
-Indicate deleted or changed text using strike through, indicate added or new text using underline.
-If you need to enter more text than the box allows, drag the endpoint of the text box to make it bigger, as it will not automatically expand.
-Please review the "Equivalency statements" section under Information about specific course components if changing equivalent statement(s).
-A survey of major themes in Canadian social history from the arrival of Europeans to the present day., which is the examination of past lived experiences.
-Particular attention will be paid to the effects of gender, race and class on the experience of Canadians over time developing an anti-racist and feminist historical analysis of how race, gender, sexuality, and class shape everyday life, and how and why lived experiences change over time.
-Prerequisite: Recommended: HIST 101 and 102W.
-Breadth-Humanities.
-EFFECTIVE T IFall, Spring, Su textbox) Summer 202 2
+A survey of man Europeans to experiences. class on the experiences everyday life. e endpoi e review compon aajor the the pre Particula experien orical an text using ur int of the tex the "Equivalents if chan emes in Can sent day., we ar attention ce of Canad alysis of ho nderline.
+If y t box to malency statem ging equivated adian sociated which is the will be pated ians over to wrace, gen indicate deleted or changed text using strike through, derline.
+If you need to enter more text than the box box to make it bigger, as it will not automatically ency statements" section under Information about ging equivalent statement(s).
+Indian social history from the arrival of hich is the examination of past lived will be paid to the effects of gender, race and ans over time developing an anti-racist and w race, gender, sexuality, and class shape ived experiences change over time.
+Indian social history from the arrival of gender, race and ansover time developing an anti-racist and w race, gender, sexuality, and class shape ived experiences change over time.
+EFFECTIVE TERM AND YEAR FOR CHANGES Fall, Spring, Summer and year (please enter in textbox) Summer 2022